originalhedonist/waves_dotnet/README.md

 # waves_dotnet

-## Web front end for this software: https://waveweb.azurewebsites.net
+## Web front end:
+To use this software online simply go to: https://waveweb.azurewebsites.net You can also use this to create a settings file, save it, modify it, and then run it through the program on your own computer.

 ## To just run from the command line: